5 Housing Options for a Comfortable Retirement

 A condominium (condo) is a private residence that shares community space.
 Like a townhouse, it can be purchased or rented.
 They’re low maintenance because you have landlords, superintendents, and/or homeowners’ associations to manage your needs and (sometimes) decisions.

-Condos come with a lot of amenities, such as community pools and gyms, garage parking, picnic areas, (some) paid utilities, etc. And since condos are often built in urban areas, you’re usually in walking distance to downtown shopping and events.
+Condos come with a lot of amenities, such as community pools and gyms, garage parking, picnic areas, (some) paid utilities, etc. And since condos are often built in urban areas, you’re usually within walking distance to downtown shopping and events.

 5. Invest in an independent living community